mvsjober/puhti-ml/README.md

 Also remember to:

 - add your module to the `install-all.sh` script
-- add tests as `tests/foo.py` where `foo` is your package name, and also make sure that `tests.sh` are running them
+- add tests as `tests/foo.py` where `foo` is your package name (change any "-" in the name to "_", just to keep Python happy)

 ### Text files